RasooiRoots/Chaudhary-s-Business/README.md

     // Handle login
     function handleLogin() {
-      alert('Welcome back!
+      showNotification('Welcome back!
 As a thank you, use coupon code FIRST10 for 10% off your first order!');
       toggleLoginModal();
     }